Country Report for Sierra Leone

 Sierra Leone expressed its commitment to prohibiting all corporal punishment of children by accepting the recommendations to do so made during the Universal Periodic Review of Sierra Leone in 2016.

 Summary of necessary legal reform to achieve full prohibition

-Prohibition is still to be achieved in the home, alternative care settings, day care and schools.
+Prohibition is still to be achieved in the home, alternative care settings and day care.

 The Prevention of Cruelty to Children Act 1926 confirms the right of parents, teachers and others to “administer punishment” to a child (art.
 3); the Child Rights Act 2007 confirms the concept of “reasonable” and “justifiable” correction (art.
 33(2)).
 The near universal acceptance of a certain degree of violence in childrearing necessitates clarity in law that no degree of corporal punishment is acceptable or lawful.
 These articles should be repealed and prohibition of all corporal punishment should be enacted in relation to parents and all those with parental authority.

 Alternative care settings – Prohibition should be enacted in legislation applicable to all alternative care settings (foster care, institutions, places of safety, emergency care, etc).

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, kindergartens, preschools, family centres, etc) and all day care for older children (day centres, after-school childcare, childminding, etc).

 Corporal punishment is lawful in the home.
 Article 3 of the Prevention of Cruelty to Children Act 1926 states: “Nothing in this Ordinance shall be construed to take away or affect the right of any parent, teacher or other person having the lawful control or charge of a child to administer punishment to such child.”